huth2015/ECO5445F19/demo_02_version_control/README.md

 ### Making a Private Mirror of a Public Repo

 In order to have separate access restrictions to a copy of the repo, a simple solution is to create a new repository that mirrors the content of the original.
-You might use this approach similar to the way you would use a fork, except that it is no different than any other repository.
+You might use this mirror the same way you would use a fork, except that it is no different than any other repository.

 A command line version of this procedure is available here: [GitHub: How to make a fork of a public repository private?](https://medium.com/@bilalbayasut/github-how-to-make-a-fork-of-public-repository-private-6ee8cacaf9d3)

 In essence, this amounts to creating a separate repository that happens to contain the same information as the original.

-Since this is a one-time occurrence, this can bo done in your web browser from your GitHub user page.
+Since this is a one-time occurrence, this can be done in your web browser from your GitHub user page.

 1. Under the Repositories tab, click the green New button.
 2. In the next screen, choose a name for your new repo.